mantlenetworkio/networks/run-node-mainnet.md

 ### Operating the Node

-> warning: **please change the ETH1_HTTP accordingly in docker-compose-mainnet.yml **:  this might cause failed sync
+> note: **please change the ETH1_HTTP accordingly in docker-compose-mainnet.yml **:  this might cause sync failed

 #### Start